Terra Cotta

 Ballistics 301 - Crystal balls and how to rub them.

-Everything you ever wanted to know about balls but were too bored to ask.
+Everything you ever wanted to know about balls in one easy volume.

 Clamos Incantus